 Location: 14TH Street NW, DC one mile from Thomas Circle to Florida Ave.

-14th Street NW Streetscape project will reconstruct a diverse major multi-modal transportation and active business community into a more safe and accessible corridor for residents and commuters in the area.
-The objective of this project is to increase multi-modal safety and accessibility; improve mobility and pedestrian safety with ADA compliance; and improve the corridor with new streetscape.
+14th Street NW Streetscape project provided a diverse major multi-modal transportation and active business community with a more safe and accessible corridor for residents and commuters.
+The objective of this project was to increase multi-modal safety and accessibility; improve mobility and pedestrian safety with ADA compliance; and improve the corridor with new streetscape.

-This project will highlight two key initiatives launched by the Mayor Bowser administration.
+This project highlights two key initiatives launched by the Mayor Bowser administration.
 PaveDC, a comprehensive plan to eliminate the poor condition of roads in Washington, DC by 2024 and the 10th annual Potholepalooza, a month-long campaign to accelerate pothole repairs in the DC area.
-Under these two initiatives this project will enhance multimodal accessibility, and make the street safer for pedestrians and bicyclists.
-One of the key improvements is a design feature called bus boarding islands, which will eliminate some of the conflicts between bikes and buses.
-The project will also include an interactive map of all planned and completed paving for the 2018 paving season.
+Under these two initiatives, this project enhanced multimodal accessibility, and made the street safer for pedestrians and bicyclists.
+One of the key improvements is a design feature called bus boarding islands, which eliminates some of the conflicts between bikes and buses.

 Mayor Muriel Bowser hosted a groundbreaking ceremony in April 2018 to celebrate the project start.
 She said “This is one of the busiest corridors in DC, carrying 23,000 vehicles a day, 175 bicycles an hour, and 13,000 daily bus riders.
 This project is making it safer, more accessible, and beautiful.”